 Fourth, U.S. firearms policies should be evaluated in terms of national public health.
 In 2007, 31,224 persons of all ages died from firearms in the United States, and more than one-fifth of victims were 15-24 years old (Xu et al., 2010).
-A World Health Organization report on violence and health (Krug et al., 2002) shows that the rate of death from firearms in the United States is more than 3 times higher than that in Canada, more than 6 times higher than that in Australia, and nearly 38 times higher than that in the United Kingdom.
+A World Health Organization report on violence and health (Krug et al., 2002) shows that the rate of death from firearms in the United States is more than 3 times higher than that in Canada, more than 6 times higher than that in the United Kingdom.
 Although the consequences of gun violence against youth are incalculable, the financial costs are estimated at \$15 billion per year (Kizer et al., 1995; Cook and Ludwig, 2002).